roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-03 ****** byJust_Plain_Bob© The next week was a quiet one as far as having females in my life was concerned.
+The next week was a quiet one as far as having females in my life was concerned.
 All the girls had gone back to school so it was pretty much work, go home, watch some TV and read books.
 It did not come as a surprise when Gloria ("I'm coming home every weekend from now on") didn't show up, but I was kind of surprised when Sarah didn't, especially after telling me that she was going to do a full court press to land me.

  Allison did come home and she made sure that she and her date (not the same guy from New Year's Eve) showed up everywhere I went that weekend.
 I think it pissed her off when I ignored her.
 I don't know who did what the following weekend because that was the weekend I owed the Guard and I wasn't around.